GuyBaele/SpreadGL/README.md

 ```
 npm install
 ```
 3. Sign up for a Mapbox account and create an access token at mapbox.com.
-Modify the file of 'mapbox.js' and insert your own token.
+   Modify the file of 'mapbox.js' and insert your own token there.
 4. Start the Project
 ```
 npm start